Gas After C-Section – Causes and Remedies

 Pregnancy is a tough time for moms because it’s challenging physically and emotionally and takes a lot out of them when delivering a baby.
 Be it through vaginal birth or C-section, gastric pain is something many mothers worldwide can relate to.
-In the following article, we will dive deep into the gas problem after a c-section, whether it is normal, its causes, and what could be done to relieve such an issue.
-If you have planned a c-section with your doctor ahead of time or are just curious about it, learning in advance about gas problems after a c-section will help you mitigate the problem if, in any case, it arrives.
+In the following article, we will dive deep into the gas problem after a C-section, whether it is normal, its causes, and what could be done to relieve such an issue.
+If you have planned a C-section with your doctor ahead of time or are just curious about it, learning in advance about gas trouble after a C-section will help you mitigate the problem if, in any case, it arrives.

 Is Having Gastric Problems After C-Section Normal?

-Yes, gastrointestinal or gastric problems are general postoperative complications after a c-section and are normal.
+Yes, gastrointestinal or gastric problems are general postoperative complications after a C-section and are normal.
 This is because when your abdominal region gets surgically cut up under general anaesthesia and stitched back, it causes pain and swelling.
-Your bowel movements cease to function temporarily like before for some time which leads to bloating and distension, and difficulty in passing gas.
+Your bowel movements cease to function temporarily like before for some time which leads to bloating and distension, and difficulty in passing gas (1).

 Possible Causes of Getting Gas After C-Section Delivery

-Are you very gassy after a c-section?
-We’ve listed the most common ones that cause this below:
+Are you very gassy after a C-section?
+We’ve listed the most common ones that cause gas pain after a C-section below:

 1. Diet